trampgeek/moodle-qtype_coderunner/Readme.md

 and modify all the
 derived questions, too.

-In such cases a better approach may be to use template parameters, which can be defined by the question author in the "Template params" field of the question editing form.
+In such cases a better approach is to use template parameters, which can be defined by the question author in the "Template params" field of the question editing form.
 This field must be set to a JSON-encoded record containing definitions of variables that can be used by the template engine to perform local per-question customisation of the template.
 The template parameters are passed to the template engine as the object `QUESTION.parameters`.

-A more advanced version of the Python3_pylint question type, which allows customisation of the pylint options via template parameters and also allows for an optional insertion of a module docstring for "write a function" questions is then:
+A more advanced version of the *python3\_pylint* question type, which allows customisation of the pylint options via template parameters and also allows for an optional insertion of a module docstring for "write a function" questions is then: